tatsuyafujisaki/script-cheat-sheet/README.md

 rsync -a src dst
 ```

-# How to prefix lines
+# How to add a prefix to lines
 ```shell
 sed 's/^/prefix/' input.txt > output.txt